grpc/grpc-java/README.md

 [protobuf-maven-plugin]: https://www.xolstice.org/protobuf-maven-plugin/

-For protobuf-based codegen integrated with the Gradle build system, you can use [protobuf-gradle-plugin][]:
+For non-Android protobuf-based codegen integrated with the Gradle build system, you can use [protobuf-gradle-plugin][]:
 ```gradle
 plugins {
     id 'com.google.protobuf' version '0.8.14'